NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Repel Ambient Magic.md

 Granted by [[Actions/Repel Ambient Magic|Repel Ambient Magic]]

-Until the start of your next turn, you gain a +1 circumstance bonus to AC and saving throws against the next magical attack, cantrip, or spell that targets you.
+You gain a +1 circumstance bonus to AC and saving throws against the next magical attack, cantrip, or spell that targets you.
 This bonus increases to +2 at 12th level.

 *Source: Pathfinder Howl of the Wild*
 *ORC*